Schnitker/LogManager/README.md

 There is an context class loader friendly implementation in the module 'logmgr-factory'.
 The factory searches through the Java ServiceLoader for an implementation of 'com.github.schnitker.logmgr.JulLoggerFactory'.

-Therefore you must provide the module 'logmgr-factory' and one of the logging wrappers (logmgr-log4j or logmgr-logback) in the container library bootstrap folder (f.e. tomcat/lib).
-The system property 'java.util.logging.manager' must be set to the logmgr-factory implementation.</br>
+<strong>Tomcat</strong>: you must extend the CLASSPATH environment variable (add logmgr-factory.jar) and set the
+LOGGING_MANAGER environment variable to the logmgr-factory implementation in the catalina shell script.
+For Eclipse using the Tomcat server add the VM argument "-Djava.util.logging.manager=com.github.schnitker.logmgr.JulLogManager" and the logmgr-factory jar file in the run or debug configuration.

 Every web application instance can contain one logging wrapper.